Running and deploying apps

 • Email — Send results to an email address in CSV, XLSX, or JSON format.
 In projects with classes, separate CSV files are generated for each class.

-• Connected drive — Pull files from a workspace or organization drive for processing, or send results in CSV, XLSX, or JSON format.
+• Connected drive — Pull files or folders from a workspace or organization drive for processing, or send results in CSV, XLSX, or JSON format.
 In projects with classes, separate CSV files are generated for each class.
 For upstream integrations, you can specify whether to run the deployment on a set schedule or any time a new file is detected.

 • Custom function — Send results in JSON format using a custom Python function.